 Why:

-• It’s not a good fit for large-object production workloads.
+• The built-in storage backend isn’t a good fit for large-object production workloads.

 • Object storage performs better and scales more predictably for large PDFs and attachments.

-If you expect uploads larger than 1 GB, object storage isn’t just recommended; it’s required.
+If you expect uploads larger than 1 GB, object storage isn’t just recommended — it’s required.

 Increase the right limits